fobsivac/cleevio-app/README.md

 The following technologies are used in this project:

-- Next.js ▲
+- Next.js
-- TypeScript ᴛs
+- TypeScript
-- Styled-components 💅
+- Styled-components
+- Zustand
+- React Query + Axios
+- Formik + Yup

 ## Available Scripts